futres/fovt-data-pipeline/README.md

 python fetch.py
 ```

 The above script reports any data that has been removed from the data set during processing into an error log: `data/futres_data_with_errors.csv` and storing data at `data/futres_data_processed.csv`.
+Take a look at the errors file and examine the "reason" column to get the reason why the particular row was removed from the output.
+You may choose to go back and fix these records on the input data files and re-run the fetch.py command above.

 ## STEP 2: Running the Reasoner
 First test the environment by following the instructions under 'Simple Start' above.
 This will verify that things are setup correctly.